Pelle the Conqueror

 Pelle the Conqueror (Pelle Erobreren, Pelle Erövraren) is a 1987 epic film co-written and directed by Bille August, based upon the 1910 novel of the same name by Danish writer Martin Andersen Nexø.
 The film tells the story of two Swedish immigrants to Denmark, a father and son, who try to build a new life for themselves.
 It stars Pelle Hvenegaard as the young Pelle, with Max von Sydow as his father, and also features Axel Strøbye and Astrid Villaume.

 A co-production of Denmark and Sweden, August chose to adapt Boyhood, the first part of Nexø's novel, seeking to make an epic and citing the novel's status as essential reading in Denmark.
 Pelle Hvenegaard was 11 when he was cast, after some 3,000 children auditioned.
 Like many other boys in Denmark, he was named by his family for the novel's eponymous character.

-The film screened at the 1988 Cannes Film Festival and New York Film Festival.
+The film screened at the 1988 Cannes Film Festival and the New York Film Festival.
 It was critically acclaimed, winning the Palme d'Or and the 1988 Academy Award for Best Foreign Language Film, and numerous other honours.

 Plot

-In the late 1850s, the elderly emigrant Lasse Karlsson and his son Pelle reach the Danish island of Bornholm after having left Skåne County, in southern Sweden, following the death of the boy's mother.
-Lasse finds it difficult to find work, given his advanced age and Pelle's youth.
-They are forced to work at a large farm, where they are generally mistreated by the managers.
+In the late 1850s, the elderly emigrant Lasse Karlsson and his son Pelle reached the Danish island of Bornholm after leaving Skåne County, in southern Sweden, following the death of the boy's mother.
+Lasse finds it difficult to secure work, given his advanced age and Pelle's youth.
+They are forced to toil at a large farm, where they are generally mistreated by the managers.

-The managers work under the tyrannical Kongstrup, who has a history of affairs with women employees, and resulting illegitimate children.
+The managers work under the tyrannical Kongstrup, who has a history of affairs with female employees, resulting in illegitimate children.
 Among such children is Rud, who befriends Pelle and helps him learn Danish.
-Eventually, Pelle becomes more confident, and begins going to school, though he is still discriminated against as a foreigner.
+Eventually, Pelle becomes more confident and begins attending school, though he is still discriminated against as a foreigner.
 Pelle also befriends the Swedish worker Erik, who is constantly harassed for alleged sloth.
-Erik shares his dream of visiting America, China and "Negroland" with Pelle, to "conquer" the world.
-Rud runs away after poor performance at school, but Pelle begins to do well.
+Erik shares his dream of visiting America, China, and "Negroland" with Pelle, aiming to "conquer" the world.
+Rud runs away after poor performance at school, but Pelle begins to excel.

 After Kongstrup impregnates Mrs. Kongstrup's visiting niece Miss Sine, his wife castrates him for his abuses.
 Lasse begins an affair with Mrs. Olsen, believed to be a widow since her husband has not returned from a long sea voyage.
 Pelle is teased at school for his father's affair.

 At the farm, Erik is injured and disabled after attempting to lead a revolt against management.
 Mrs. Olsen's husband returns from his voyage, and Lasse is overcome with depression and alcoholism.
 The two appeal to the Kongstrups for aid against their harassment.
-Mrs. Kongstrup offers support, but her husband is silent.
-Pelle receives a promotion but, after seeing Erik forced from the farm, vows to leave.
-Lasse at first resolves to go with him, before deciding he is too old to travel.
+Mrs. Kongstrup offers support, but her husband remains silent.
+Pelle receives a promotion but, after witnessing Erik forced from the farm, vows to leave.
+Lasse initially resolves to go with him, before deciding he is too old to travel.
 He sends Pelle alone into the world.